adocilesloth/channel-commander/README.md

 * **cc_id** (I'll get back to **TOKEN**): should be a unique identifier.
 It is used to communicate with your (and only your) bot.
 So put in a unique value.
-I inivised numbers, but anything goes here.
+I inivise numbers, but anything goes here.

 * **cc_channel**: The name of the channel you will be using for CC.
 This channel is where all the CC bots will sit and talk to each other.